abdulbasit-data-science/chainlit_langGraph/README.markdown

-# Chainlit and LangGraph Data Layer Project
+# Chainlit and LangGraph  Project

 A PostgreSQL data layer for Chainlit applications integrated with LangGraph, featuring persistent storage for chat data and Google OAuth authentication.
 This project uses `uv` for dependency management and supports cloud storage uploads for file attachments.